-Less serious side effects What to do The most common side effect when using insulin is low blood sugar levels (a hypo). • Mild to moderate.
-Speak to your doctor, diabetes education nurse or pharmacist if Other effects: rash, redness, inflammation, bruising or itching at the injection site.
+Less serious side effects What to do The most common side effect when using insulin is low blood sugar levels (a hypo).
+Speak to your doctor, diabetes education nurse or pharmacist if you have any of these Mild to moderate. less serious side effects and they worry you. rash, redness, inflammation, bruising or itching at the injection site.
 Usually these symptoms disappear within a few weeks during continued use.
-If you have serious or continuing reactions, you may need to stop using Fiasp and use another insulin. more widespread signs of allergy on the skin such as eczema, rash, itching, hives or dermatitis. a depression or thickening of the skin around the injection site (lipodystrophy). lumps under your skin (cutaneous amyloidosis). when you first start your insulin treatment you may get visual problems, nerve-related pain or swollen hands and feet. you have any of these less serious side effects and they worry you.
-They are usually mild and short- lived.
+If you have serious or continuing reactions, you may need to stop using Fiasp® and use another insulin more widespread signs of allergy on the skin such as eczema, rash, itching, hives or dermatitis. a depression or thickening of the skin They are usually mild and short-lived.

+Less serious side effects What to do around the injection site (lipodystrophy) lumps under your skin (cutaneous amyloidosis) when you first start your insulin treatment you may get visual problems, nerve-related pain or swollen hands and feet.